pocc/asciinema-edit/README.md

 _Rearrange and remove asciicast sections_

+UPDATE: This repo has more features so use it instead https://github.com/cirocosta/asciinema-edit

 ## Description

 This script will allow you to cut out parts of your astiicast that you